geogardenclub/geogardenclub.github.io/docs/user-guide/geobot.md

 # GeoBot

-:::tip GeoBot is still in development.
+:::warning GeoBot is still in development.
 Here is sneak peek for this upcoming feature.
 :::

 ## Why GeoBot?